Aliases for PSMA6 Gene

 GeneCards Summary for PSMA6 Gene

 PSMA6 (Proteasome Subunit Alpha 6) is a Protein Coding gene.
-Diseases associated with PSMA6 include myocardial infarction and phaeohyphomycosis.
-Among its related pathways are Gene Expression and Signaling by GPCR.
+Diseases associated with PSMA6 include Myocardial Infarction and Phaeohyphomycosis.
+Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
 GO annotations related to this gene include RNA binding and NF-kappaB binding.

 UniProtKB/Swiss-Prot for PSMA6 Gene